 After a discussion about her past, it was clear that she would never be ‘fully’ ready to be involved in a marriage.
-She was afraid to lose her independence and in some way, also fearful of losing what she had worked for (her home).
+She was afraid to lose her independence and, in some way, feared losing what she had worked for (her home).
 While she craved to be loved, she was too demanding in love.
-Her type of partner would have to satisfy her very particular tastes and mannerisms.
+Her type of partner would have to satisfy her particular tastes and mannerisms.
 He had to be the type to adore her and cater to her needs without being too clingy.
 She also needed to be physically attracted to him.
 Her list of wants in a relationship was so long that it became unrealistic.
 Keep in mind, that other features of the hands can also depict the character.

 The meaning of the branch lines

 The branch lines from the Suwon crease can have different meanings.
 It takes careful analysis to see whether it is a branch or something else, like a stress line.
 When an offshoot reaches the head line, it indicates the emotional side connects to the mind.
 The subject tends to be cautious and ‘think’ about what they feel.
 In some cases, these branch lines depict past family experiences that affected their lives somehow.

 If a branch line rises to the area below the index finger (Mount of Jupiter), it gives an idealist view or approach to matters of the heart.
 It depicts ambition and someone somewhat vain.
 They desire harmony in relationships and need to feel safe with their partner before showing their true feelings.

 The Sydney Line Meaning

 These kinds of lines are a little more complicated so there may be pressure on the emotions or mentality.
 These individuals tend to analyse feelings or thoughts.
 It may be difficult for them to sleep well as the mind is permanently active.
 In the hands of children, it can depict hyperactivity.
 The positive side is that they can absorb much information, thus making top researchers, financiers or experts in commerce.